MixinNetwork/mvm.dev/src/registry/registry.md

-# The principle and usage of Registry
+# Introduction

 We will talk about the principle of Registry Contract in this chapter.
-Besides, we will show you how to deploy a contract in MVM and call it using Registry Contract.
+Besides, we will show you how to deploy a contract in MVM and call it through Registry Contract.
-Finally, some problems you may face in practice will be introduced.
+Finally, some problems you may face in practice will be demonstrated.

-## Introduction
+## Implementation
 The [Registry](#source-code) is the proxy contract in MVM.
 The original smart contract can be executed directly through Registry after being deployed on [Quorum](/quorum/join) without any modification.

 ### function mixin

-`function mixin(bytes memory raw) public returns (bool)` is the entry for MVM to call smart contracts, and it is also the only entry in the registry.
+`function mixin(bytes memory raw) public returns (bool)` is the entry and the only entry for MVM to call smart contract functions.
 All subsequent contract operations need to go through this function.

-When MVM calls the mixin function, raw will be parsed into relevant parameters as follows:
+When MVM calls the mixin function, `raw` will be parsed into relevant parameters as follows:

-1. Process (PID), uuid verifies whether the deployed process is the same as the called process
+1. Get process (PID): uuid verifies whether the deployed process is the same as the called process
-2. Nonce, require nonce + 1 per call
+2. Get nonce: require nonce + 1 per call
-3. Asset id, the id of asset in the mixin
+3. Get asset id: the id of asset in the mixin
-4. Amount, the amount of assets that need to be manipulated
+4. Get amount: the amount of assets that need to be manipulated
-5. Extra, contains some information about assets and contracts
+5. Get extra: contains some information about assets and contracts
-6. Timestamp, no verification currently, which is decided by the own situation of the contract whether to use it or not
+6. Get timestamp: no verification currently, which is decided by the own situation of the contract whether to use it or not
-7. User, Mixin user ID, or a multi-signature account, a corresponding Quorum account will be created, if the user does not exist
+7. Get user: a Mixin user ID or a multi-signature account.
+A corresponding Quorum account will be created, if the user does not exist
-8. Parse the extra value in 5, if the asset corresponding to Quorum does not exist, the asset will be created
+8. Parse the extra value in step 5: if the asset corresponding to Quorum does not exist, the asset will be created
-9. Signature verification
+9. Verify Signature
 10. Expose parameters by MixinEvent event, you can check these parameters in browser(address in [Quorum](/quorum/join))
 11. Transfer assets to MVM User contract, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/registry.sol#L204)
 12. Run contracts in turn, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L42)
 13. Result is returned by `ProcessCalled` event, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L82)

-Specific code implementation:
+Implementation:

 ```solidity
 function mixin(bytes memory raw) public returns (bool) {